West Caribbean Airways: History

-A few months later, on March 25, 2005, Flight 9955 crashed on takeoff, killing 9 of 14 passengers onboard.
+A few months later, on 25 March 2005, Flight 9955 crashed on takeoff, killing 9 of 14 passengers on board.
 This accident brought further scrutiny by UAEAC.
 Due to its 2004 losses, the civil aviation authority began close monitoring of West Caribbean Airways's finances in May, though it was stated that the airline was fulfilling its commitments.

-Just 3 months later, on August 16, 2005, Flight 708 crashed in Venezuela, killing all 160 onboard.
+Just 3 months later, on 16 August 2005, Flight 708 crashed in Venezuela, killing all 160 on board.
 By the time of this accident, WCA had only four aircraft left in its fleet: a Let L-410, two undergoing maintenance, and the aircraft destroyed in Flight 708.
-West Caribbean Airways was grounded by UAEAC late in the day on August 17.
+West Caribbean Airways was grounded by the UAEAC late in the day on 17 August.

-The end of operations occurred in September 2005, when the airline could no longer sustain operations.
+Operations ended in September 2005, when the airline could no longer sustain them.
 A month later, crew members indicated to passengers that the airline would remain on the ground due to the poor economic conditions and that it could not meet its financial obligations.

-The airline's operating licence was formally revoked by UAEAC on 17 October 2006.
+The airline's operating licence was formally revoked by the UAEAC on 17 October 2006.

+Subsidiaries

+West Caribbean Aruba

+West Caribbean Airways Aruba N.V. was a planned low-cost carrier based in Aruba.
+It was founded on 23 August 2004.
+The parent company was negotiating to utilize Aruba as its main hub for growth across the Americas, including the United States, with recruitment of local pilots and cabin crew for MD‑80 operations to position itself ahead of regional competitors by quickly entering countries with open-skies agreements.
+The airline was planned to commenced operation on 18 March – 29 April 2005.
+However, it became several delayed and abandoned until it dissolved on 1 June 2006.

+West Caribbean Costa Rica

+West Caribbean Costa Rica S.A. was a regional airline based in Costa Rica It was founded on 4 October 2002 and commenced flight operations on 15 December 2003 with 20% stake equity by its parent company, which had accumulated approximately US$6 million in debt—equivalent to owing 97 cents for every dollar earned.

 Destinations

-West Caribbean Airways operated the following services (as of January 2005):
+West Caribbean Airways operated the following services: